 Sadly, three subspecies of tiger are already extinct: the Bali tiger (Panthera tigris balica), the Caspian tiger (Panthera tigris virgata) and the Javan tiger (Panthera tigris sondaica).
 One species, the South China tiger (Panthera tigris amoyensis), is thought only to survive in captivity.

 The other five species of tigers (Sumatran, Amur/Siberian, Bengal, Indochinese and Malayan tigers) are endangered.
 Some of the biggest threats to their survival include illegal poaching, loss of habitat due to agriculture and urbanization, and reduction in prey availability.
-It is the use of their body parts for amulets and traditional ‘medicine’ that is driving the poaching trade, as well as the astronomical price their gorgeous pelts fetch on the black market.
+The use of their body parts for amulets and traditional ‘medicine’ drives the poaching trade, as well as the astronomical price their gorgeous pelts fetch on the black market.

 4 Places to Travel for Tigers